Hornbill-Docs/servicemanager-config/servicemanager-config/customize/workflows/requests-automation.md

 ---
 layout: article-toc
 ---
-# Requests automation
+# Requests Automation

 The Service Manager workflows are used to automate the processing of the requests that have been raised.
 This page contains information on the request automation that can be used in the workflow designer to build unique and powerful workflows for your requests.

+---

 ## Access Control

-Use the Access Control to lock or unlock the details section or the Actions on a request.
+Use the Access Control automation to lock or unlock the details section or the Actions on a request.
 Only users with an appropriate role or application right will be able to use a locked action or have the ability to unlock the action for others to use.

 ![Workflow Lock Automation](/_books/servicemanager-config/images/workflow-lock-automation.png)

-#### Using access control
+### Using access control

 * On an incident, the resolution action could be locked until other actions have been completed.
 * On a change, the details might be locked once a change has been approved.